f-aguzzi/happyNES/docs/devlog.md

 My idea is to make this a WASM project, and have the PPU write the image in an HTML canvas.
 I don't want to mess with graphics libraries unless it's strictly necessary.

+# August 19, 2023

+The CPU emulator doesn't cut it.
+I had to take away all the clock cycle simulation system.
+Going instruction by instruction is enough, apparently, to get a working emulator.